MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/vlactivation/activate-office-by-using-kms.md

 |Out-of-tolerance  <br/> |If activation does not occur during the 180-day period, Office goes into the out-of-tolerance state for 30 days.
 Users then see notifications that request activation.  <br/> |
 |Unlicensed notification  <br/> |If activation does not occur during the out-of-tolerance state, Office goes into the unlicensed notification state.
 Users then see notifications that request activation and a red title bar.  <br/> |

-You use the ospp.vbs script with the **/dstatusall** option to check the license state for all Office clients.
-Use the **/dstatus** option to check the status of the local client.
+You can use the ospp.vbs script with the **/dstatusall** option to check the license state for all Office clients.
+Or, use the **/dstatus** option to check the status of the local client.
 For more information about using the ospp.vbs script, see [Tools to manage volume activation of Office](tools-to-manage-volume-activation-of-office.md).

-## Related topics
+## Related articles

 - [Overview of volume activation of Office](plan-volume-activation-of-office.md)
 - [Configure a KMS host computer to activate volume licensed versions of Office](configure-a-kms-host-computer-for-office.md)